 See Statements Furnished to Individuals for information on when Form 1095-B must be furnished.

 You can get an automatic 30-day extension of time to file by completing Form 8809 and filing it with the IRS on or before the due date for the Form 1094-B and 1095-B. Form 8809 may be submitted on paper or through the FIRE System either as a fill-in form or an electronic file.
 No signature or explanation is required for the extension.
 However, you must file Form 8809 by the due date of the returns in order to get the 30-day extension.
 Under certain hardship conditions, you may apply for an additional 30-day extension.
 See Form 8809 and the instructions for more information about extensions of time to file.

 How to apply.

 File Form 8809 as soon as you know that a 30-day extension of time to file is needed.
 Follow the instructions on Form 8809, which provide information on where to fax or mail your Form 8809.
-You also can submit the extension request online through the FIRE System.
+You can also submit the extension request online through the FIRE System.
 You are encouraged to submit requests using the online fill-in form.
 See Pub.
 1220 for more information on filing online or electronically.
-See the instructions for Form 8809 for more information.
+See the Instructions for Form 8809 for more information.

 Send all information returns filed on paper to the following.